ucsd-cse29/fa25/src/week6/lab6.md

 $ gcc span.c queries.c test.c -Wall -o test
 ```

 The compiler seems to be confused by the duplicated definition for `struct string_span`, which is the first error it reports.

-Use what you have learned about header guards to fix this compiler error!
+**To Do**: Use what you have learned about header guards to fix this compiler error!
 Please note that by convention, everything in a header file is wrapped in a header guard.

 ## Makefiles